0xSero/partisia-docs/docs/smart-contracts/how-to-create-a-vote-from-a-smart-contract.md

-# How to create a smart contract with a specific scenario
+# How to create a vote from a smart contract

 ## Case transparency in parliament - Voting record of MPs as a means to strengthen democracy and transparency